It all starts with Espagnole–the sauce, not the language.

 Mirepoix is a thing

-After another hour, you can see the onions have browned, and they should be at LEAST this dark.
+You can see the onions have browned.
+They should be at LEAST this dark.
+Patience, Grasshopper.

 Now we’re getting somewhere…